top of page

 Nexus Leaderboards

-How do you match up against fellow HTCG players in your country and around the world?
-Rankings from virtual and in-person organized play.
+How do you match up against fellow Highlander the Card Game players in your country and around the world?
+Rankings from virtual and in-person organized play for Type 2 play only.

-To participate in our organized play programs sign up HERE.
+To participate in our organized play programs sign up as a tournament director HERE.

 Nexus Ratings are calculated using a custom ranking system tailor made for Highlander the Card Game.
 You can learn more about why we did it this way and how a player rating is calculated below.